 - Tabulation of votes to determine acceptance or rejection under Bankruptcy Code standards.

-This systematic approach ensures that the plan reflects the majority consensus of impaired creditors, thereby reinforcing the legitimacy of the restructuring effort.
+This systematic approach ensures that the plan reflects the majority consensus of impaired creditors, reinforcing the legitimacy of the restructuring effort.
+Each impaired class must separately vote to accept or reject the plan, with acceptance requiring both a majority in number and two-thirds in dollar amount of claims voting.
 Proper execution of the balloting process is critical for moving toward plan confirmation and achieving a consensual resolution of the debtor’s financial obligations.

 Confirmation Hearing Criteria

 Typically, confirmation hearings rigorously evaluate whether the restructuring plan satisfies statutory requirements and reflects the informed consent of impaired creditor classes.
 The hearing process scrutinizes compliance with confirmation standards established under bankruptcy law, including feasibility, good faith, and fair treatment of creditors.
 Judges assess whether the plan is proposed in accordance with the best interests of creditors and whether all voting procedures adhered to procedural mandates.
 Impaired classes must demonstrate acceptance by a requisite majority and dollar amount unless the plan qualifies for cramdown.
 The hearing process also addresses objections, ensuring that the plan’s provisions are equitable and do not unfairly discriminate against any class.
-Ultimately, confirmation hinges on a comprehensive analysis of these criteria, ensuring the plan’s viability and legal sufficiency before court approval is granted.
+The court must also determine that the plan is in the best interests of creditors, meaning that each dissenting creditor would receive at least as much under the plan as they would in a Chapter 7 liquidation.
+Confirmation hinges on a comprehensive analysis of these criteria, ensuring the plan’s viability and legal sufficiency before court approval is granted.